As cashless stores grow, so does the backlash

-Cash-free stores are generating a backlash among some activists and liberal-leaning policymakers who say the practice discriminates against people like Figueroa, who either lack bank accounts or rely on cash for many transactions.
+Dos Toros is among a small but growing number of establishments that have adopted a no-cash policy, catering to customers who increasingly pay with a card or smartphone.

-Figueroa, an ironworker, had to stand to the side, holding his taco, until a sympathetic cashier helped him find another customer willing to pay for his meal with a card in exchange for cash.
+Figueroa stood to the side, holding his taco, until a sympathetic cashier helped him find another customer willing to pay for his meal with a card in exchange for his cash.

 The issue got some high-profile attention this week when retail giant Amazon bowed to pressure from activists and agreed to accept cash at more than 30 cashless stores, including its Amazon Go convenience stores, which have no cashiers, and its book shops.
 Amazon declined to say when the change would happen.